babilavena/bitsybay/README.md

 BitsyBay Engine
 ===============

 Simple and minimalistic SaaS platform to help you buy or sell digital creative with cryptocurrency like BitCoin.
-This is an Open Source project of the BitsyBay Store http://bitsybay.com
+This is a free and Open Source project of the BitsyBay Store http://bitsybay.com

 By donating to the foundation, you are helping us fund and manage this project: